bmhking/Parcel_value_app/Analysis.md

 ```math
 $74.14/sqft\times1\% property tax rate\times27.53\% property tax collection rate\times0.1=$0.02041/sqft
 ```
-That is only a sixth of the infrastructure cost required under the best assumptions, and this trend can be observed throughout the county.
+That is only not even 5% of the infrastructure cost required under the best assumptions, and this trend can be observed throughout the county.
 There is no financial justification not to repeal Prop 13 and upzone the county.